Crieff Junction Railway: The Crieff Junction Railway is formed

 The engineer Thomas Bouch was appointed as Engineer of the line.
-However at this time he had many other commitments and he was unable to devote much time to the Crieff Junction line.
-In consequence the construction process was very slow; promised dates for opening were repeatedly missed.
-Staff had been engaged for the earlier opening dates, and were then stood down when it was obvious there would be nothing for them to do.
-As completion day neared there was a serious dispute over payments with the contractor for the line, and further delay followed from that cause.
+However, at this time, he had many other commitments, and he was unable to devote much time to the Crieff Junction line.
+As a result, the construction process was very slow; the promised opening dates were repeatedly missed.
+Staff had been engaged for the earlier opening dates and then stood down when it was obvious there would be nothing for them to do.
+As completion day neared, there was a serious dispute over payments with the contractor for the line, and further delay followed.
 Muthill station had three station masters in succession before the opening of the line.